wp-plugins/postman-gmail-extension/readme.txt

 * Postman is one month old!
 To celebrate we've integrated the Gmail API for all our users who are prevented from sending email on the standard mail ports by their WordPress hosts!

 == Upgrade Notice ==

+= 0.2.1 =
+* There is a known issue with deactivating/upgrading from v0.2.
+You will have to go back into Postman settings after upgrading and re-enable the Gmail API transport.

 = 0.2 =
 The first version.
 Yay!